Sineware/sineware/README.md

 ---
 ### Building Sineware ProLinux
-The `make all` command will create a fresh rootfs tar.gz file (in ./artifacts/sineware.tar.gz), and a live ISO (in ./artifacts/sineware.iso).
+The `make all` command will build ProLinux from scratch and output artifacts to the 'artifacts' folder.
-You need Docker on your system to run it!
-(Build testing will come eventually)

-Both Linux and macOS (Docker Desktop) are officially supported as build hosts.
+**Build Host Requirements**

+Building from macOS is no longer supported.

+GNU/Linux requirements:
+- The "build-essentials" (Ubuntu), "base-devel" (Arch), packages or similar.
+(GCC, Make, etc)
+- Node.js + npm
+- Docker

 See the docs/ directory for some documentation.